How To File A Complaint

 You are kept informed at every step of the process.

-After the investigation is complete and all of the supporting documentation is received, College staff will present the complete file to the ICR Committee for its review.
+After the investigation is complete and all of the supporting documentation is received, a copy of which will be sent to you, College staff will then present the complete file to the ICR Committee for its review.
 The Committee then makes a decision based on the documentation placed before it.

 How will the ICR Committee deal with my complaint?

-Take no further action if the dentist’s conduct and/or actions meet reasonable and acceptable standards of practice or if there is insufficient information for the Committee to take action.
+- Take no action if the dentist’s conduct and/or actions meet reasonable and acceptable standards of practice, or if there is insufficient information for the Committee to take action.

-Require the dentist to appear to be cautioned about his or her practice or conduct.
+- Require the dentist to appear to be cautioned about his/her practice or conduct.
 The ICR Committee will discuss its concerns with the dentist and make suggestions that it believes the dentist must take to avoid future difficulties.

 If a panel of the Discipline Committee, during a formal and public hearing, finds that a dentist has committed an act of professional misconduct, it may: